Counseling Degrees & Licenses in Oklahoma

 Northeastern Oklahoma State University is a public university.
 The university has campuses in Tahlequah, Muskogee, and Broken Arrow, as well as online.

-The master of science in counseling at Northeastern Oklahoma State University is both CACREP-approved and pre-approved by the Oklahoma State Board of Behavioral Health. the master of science in counseling: clinical mental health counselor program has a school counseling option, a master of counseling psychology – Licensed Professional Counselor (LPC) track option, and a substance abuse counseling track.
+The master of science in counseling at Northeastern Oklahoma State University is both CACREP-approved and pre-approved by the Oklahoma State Board of Behavioral Health.
+The university offers it on both the Tahlequah and Broken Arrow campuses, with emphasis on clinical mental health counseling, addictions counseling, and school counseling.

 All programs are 60 credits and include a 600-hour supervised internship experience.
 This program meets or exceeds the educational requirements for becoming either a Licensed Professional Counselor (LPC), a Licensed Alcohol and Drug Counselor (LADC), or a Certified School Counselor (K-12) in Oklahoma and most other states.

-The master of science in occupational therapy program is a 30-month program consisting of 81 hours.
-It focuses on training occupational therapists for the rural region of Eastern Oklahoma, and in particular to serve the Native Americans in the area.
+The master of science in occupational therapy program is a 24-month program with 76 hours.
+It focuses on training occupational therapists for the rural region of Eastern Oklahoma, particularly to serve the Native Americans in the area.
 The program is designed to meet the requirements for the Accreditation Council for Occupational Therapy Education of the American Occupational Therapy Association for professional accreditation.
-The program addresses the curricular standards of the Oklahoma State Regents for Higher Education.
+It also addresses the curricular standards of the Oklahoma State Regents for Higher Education.

 • Location: Tahlequah, Oklahoma